To Live (1994 film): Critical response

 To Live received critical acclaim and various critics selected the film in their year end lists.
 To Live has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 23 reviews, and an average rating of 8.3/10.
 The website's critical consensus states: "To Live (Huo zhe) offers a gut-wrenching overview of Chinese political upheaval through the lens of one family's unforgettable experiences".

+Reviewing the film for the Chicago Sun-Times, Roger Ebert gave it three and a half stars out of four and praised it as a strong and energetic work covering four decades of Chinese history through the lives of ordinary people.
+He highlighted Jiazhen's longing for a quiet life as the film's emotional core, and observed that the political fallout faced by Zhang and Gong Li had only sharpened the urgency of the work.
+Caryn James of The New York Times, reviewing the U.S. theatrical opening, described the film as a poignant family epic and singled out Ge You's performance for sustaining the picture across its long timeframe.

+Jonathan Rosenbaum, writing in the Chicago Reader, praised the film for combining vast historical scope with a sense of intimacy, and for foregrounding the role of chance and fate in the lives of its characters.
+Kevin Thomas of the Los Angeles Times ranked the film fourth on his year-end list, and James Berardinelli of ReelViews awarded the film high marks, calling Zhang's work as honest as nearly any other film of 1994 and grouping it with the director's prior breakthroughs Ju Dou and Raise the Red Lantern.

+In Variety, critic Derek Elley gave the film a more measured assessment, praising its craftsmanship and Ge You's "quirky, ironic edge" but arguing that Lü Yue's restrained cinematography parades through history rather than fully engaging the viewer's emotions for sustained passages.
+Lisa Schwarzbaum of Entertainment Weekly commended Zhang's facility for strong visual tableaux and the calibre of the central performances.
+Time Out described the film as less an indictment of the Mao era than a portrait of the resilience that allowed people to live through it.

 There is, among film critics, almost a consensus that To Live is not merely a lament of difficult times, nor a critique of the evils of the totalitarian system, but more “an homage to the characters’ resilience and heroism in their odyssey of survival.”
 Some scholars further argue that the era's hostile and chaotic environment is not the story itself, but simply serves as a stage for the story.